parth-vader314159/YouTube-for-Resolve/README.md

 - DaVinci Resolve (installed, with a project open)
 - Python 3.10+ with `PySide6`, `PySide6-Addons`, and `yt-dlp` installed
 - `ffmpeg` installed (`brew install ffmpeg`)

-## A note on use

-This tool is intended for downloading content you own the rights to, or that's licensed for reuse (your own uploads, Creative Commons footage, stock media, etc.) — not for pulling arbitrary copyrighted video off YouTube.
-Use responsibly.

 ---